saisudheerp/Drone-Delivery-System/README.md

 ## Tech Stack

 - **Language**: C++
-- **Algorithms**: Dijkstra’s algorithm for shortest path calculations.
+- **Algorithms**: Dijkstra’s algorithm for shortest path calculations, Breadth First Search(BFS) for nearest warehouse with the product.
 - **Design Concepts**: Object-Oriented Programming (OOP) principles such as inheritance, polymorphism, and encapsulation.

 ## Class Structure